IbLahlou/IbLahlou.github.io/_tabs/certificate.md

 ## Professional Certifications

-Below are my professional certifications relevant to MLOps, Data Science, and Software Engineering.
-Each certification represents hands-on learning and practical application in production environments.
+Certifications relevant to MLOps, Data Science, and Software Engineering.
+Focus is on CI/CD, reproducible experimentation, and production web/API foundations that support ML systems at scale.

 ---